ar-io/docs/docs/src/gateway-network.md

         <tr>
             <th>delegates</th>
             <td>object</td>
-            <td class="align-left">Wallets that have delegated a stake of IO tokens to the Gateway.</td>
+            <td class="align-left">Wallets that have delegated a stake of ARIO tokens to the Gateway.</td>
         </tr>
         <tr>
             <th>totalDelegatedStake</th>
             <td>number</td>
-            <td class="align-left">The total number of IO tokens delegated to the Gateway</td>
+            <td class="align-left">The total number of ARIO tokens delegated to the Gateway</td>
         </tr>
         <tr>
             <th>observerWallet</th>